boundtotheearth/tp/docs/UserGuide.md

 1. **Menu Bar**: The menu bar allows you to exit the application, or view this document.
 To exit the application, click on the `File` button and select `Exit`.
 To view this document, click on the `Help` button and select `User Guide`.
 A window containing the website address to this guide should appear.

 2. **Command Box**: This is where you will enter in your commands.
-After typing your command, hit <kbd>Enter</kbd> to execute them.
+After typing your command, press <kbd>Enter</kbd> to execute them.
 If you enter an invalid command, your input will turn red.

 3. **Result Box**: This is where Momentum will give you feedback on commands that you execute.

-4. **Displayed List**: Displays a list of your items and all the information pertaining to them.
+4. **Displayed List**: This is where a list of your items and all the information pertaining to them will be displayed.

 5. **Reminders Panel**: This is where your [reminders](#reminders) will appear.
 The panel will only show when you have reminders that have not yet been dismissed.

-6. **Active Timers Panel**: Displays a list of all your running [timers](#active-timers-panel).
+6. **Active Timers Panel**: This is where a list of all of your running [timers](#active-timers-panel) will be displayed.

 7. **Statistics Panel**: Displays the [statistics](#statistics) of your time usage calculated by Momentum.